Skip to content

 In Monitoring > Monitors, select to edit an existing monitor.
 On the monitor configuration page, click the button in the upper right corner to view the monitor's status, last update time, creation time, and creator.

-Click the view button on the right side of Update Time in the above image to open a new browser window to view the previous version of the monitor configuration;
+Click the view button to the right of Update Time in the above figure to open a new browser window to view the previous version of the monitor configuration;

-Click Recover This Version in the upper right corner of the previous version monitor.
-In the pop-up dialog, confirm the recovery to restore to the previous version of the monitor configuration for editing and saving.
+Click Recover This Version in the upper right corner of the previous version of the monitor.
+In the pop-up dialog box, confirm the recovery to restore to the previous version of the monitor configuration for editing and saving.